thephez/dpp-spec/docs/state-transition.md

 The process to sign a state transition consists of the following steps:
 1. Canonical CBOR encode the state transition data - this include all ST fields except the `signature` and `signaturePublicKeyId`
 2. Sign the encoded data with a private key associated with the identity creating the state transition
-3. Set the state transition `signature` to the ~~base64 encoded~~ value of the signature created in the previous step
+3. Set the state transition `signature` to the value of the signature created in the previous step
 4. For all state transitions _other than identity create or topup_, set the state transition`signaturePublicKeyId` to the [public key `id`](identity.md#public-key-id) corresponding to the key used to sign

 ## Signature Validation